grantramsay/reddit-canned-response-bot/README.md

 ## Notes
 * Currently all regexes are case insensitive (`re.I`)
-* Don't actually use example_bot_config.json it's just a silly example
+* Don't use/run any of the example bot configurations
-* Don't reuse/duplicate patchesohoulihanbot